wittend/UncutGem/BuildGuide/BuildGuide.md

 Assuming you have a PCB, we recommend the following steps:

-1. We first recommend solding the components for the transimpedence amplifier:
+1. We first recommend soldering the components for the transimpedence amplifier:
-    * First, solder the TL082 dual opamp chip (solder directly or use a DIP chip socket)
+    * First, solder the TL082 dual opamp chip - use a DIP chip socket, or solder directly if you know what you are doing.
     * Next, solder the resistors and capacitors, only adding C1 and C2 if you want to use the opamp as an integrator.
     * Trim the leads on the back.
 1. Solder the sockets for the ESP32 dev board, the OLED screen, and the 5V/GND supply 3x2 pin socket block.
 1. Next, solder the 5x2 pin socket for the ADF4351 board
     * Note - this socket is soldered **on the back** of the board.
 So you solder on what is the front of the board.
-1. Before placing the boards, bolt in place some appropritely long brass PCB mounts.
+1. Before placing the boards, bolt in place some appropriately long brass PCB mounts.
 1. First, plug in the ESP32 and power up:
     * Check that a steady 5V is coming from the 5V supply socket
     * 3.3V from the socket for the ADF4351 board.